Customs and traditions of the Chinese People

 Face

-The Chinese have a long standing tradition of maintaining their social standing, which has been very loosely translated as face miàn zi.
+The Chinese have a long standing tradition of maintaining their social standing, which has been very loosely translated as face 面子 miàn zi.
 In everyday life this means that taking criticism in front of other people ‘loses face’ 丢脸 diū liǎn and is not acceptable.
 A westerner who is used to immediately making a complaint has to go about it in a different way.
 Confronting someone with a problem in front of others will rarely work if it requires someone to admit they are at fault.
 The way to handle the situation is to avoid any public disgrace by negotiating quietly and in private, this often allows things to be put right.
 If this fails then an intermediary will often be able to find a compromise.

 ‘Face’ represents honor, social standing and appearance, so care is also taken in the style of clothes worn.
 There was a belief that the features of the face provides clues to personality, so may be that is why the word ‘face’ is used in this situation.
 Any transaction has to take place with this in mind.
 People who look and behave well will receive better service than those who do not.
 There is a long tradition of an individual’s behavior reflecting on the family and community, so getting poor grades at an examination reflects not just on the individual but also on the wider family.
-Moving on socially involves becoming familiar with those of higher social standing and establishing connections guān xì.
+Moving on socially involves becoming familiar with those of higher social standing and establishing connections 关系 guān xì.

 A common problem is when a young high flier is appointed as a manager.
 It is a loss of face to take orders from anyone younger than yourself.
-Similarly only people you know will offer any criticism and certainly not strangers.
+Similarly only people you know well will offer any criticism and certainly not strangers.
+Getting drunk is a severe loss of standing and it is therefore rare to see Chinese people very intoxicated with alcohol, but being ‘tipsy’ is fine.

 Family loyalty in China

 There is great loyalty to the extended family in China respecting a continuous ancient tradition.
 The Confucian doctrine for respect for one's elders and betters still has deep resonance.
-For many loyalty to the family comes way ahead of friends.
+Loyalty to the family comes far ahead of friends.
 It is inappropriate to refer to people outside one's own age group too familiarly.
-The epithet lǎo old, venerable is used as a mark of respect and is traditionally used to address anyone slightly older.
+The epithet 老 lǎo old, venerable is used as a mark of respect and is traditionally used to address anyone slightly older.
 Deference to parents is more prevalent than in the west.
 Grandparents often have an active role in bringing up grandchildren while both parents are at work.
 The penal system used to punish the whole family if one member is convicted and this has led to solidarity among family members.
 Success or failure of one member is seen to reflect on the whole family not just the individual.

 Food and Drink